Declared a World Heritage Site by UNESCO in 2001.

 Opening times

-In the case of Mondays holidays the afternoon opening moves to Tuesday and on Monday the long hours are observed. - from Tuesday to Sunday 8.45 am - 5.00 pm (last admission 4.00 pm) - exit from the garden at 4.45 pm.
+In the case of Monday holidays, the afternoon opening moves to Tuesday and on Monday the long opening hours are observed. - Tuesday to Sunday 8.45am – 7.45pm (last admission 6.45pm)

 -